Some of the laws and other obligations that your agency must comply with are specific to your agency or type of agency, for example:

-There are over 100 major DELWP agencies and over 1,200 small (category 3) committees of management.
-Whether your agency is an ‘applicable entity’ that must work towards having the standards in place will depend on two key questions:
+There are over 50 DELWP agencies and over 1,200 small (category 3) committees of management.
+Whether your agency is an ‘applicable entity that must work towards having the standards in place will depend on two key questions:

 - Is it an ‘applicable entity’?
-Your agency will be an ‘applicable entity’ if it falls within the types of organisations listed in the schedules to the Act.
+Your agency will be an ‘applicable entity’ if it falls within the types of organisations listed in the schedules of the Child Safety and Wellbeing Act 2005 (Vic).
 There is a strong focus on health and education organisations.
-However, there are also other types such as ‘constituted by or under any Act and have functions of a public nature’.
+However, there are also other types such as ‘constituted by or under any Act and have functions of a public nature.
 All DELWP agencies have functions of a public nature and almost all are constituted by or under an Act.

 - engages a child (a person less than 18 years of age) as a staff member, work experience student, or volunteer

 - provides services specifically (not necessarily exclusively) for children - which may, for example, include certain events and activities for members of the public, or

 - provides facilities specifically (not necessarily exclusively) for use by children who could be considered to be under its ‘supervision’.

 Further information is available from the Commission for Children and Young People, including A Guide for Creating a Child Safe Organisation, A Short Guide to the Child Safe Standards and Tools and templates.

 DELWP’s Child Safety Officer can also be contacted for access to DELWP’s Child Safety and Wellbeing Policy and associated documents at firstname.lastname@example.org.

 Foreign arrangement obligations

 Information and guidance material on the Department of Environment Land Water and Planning (DELWP) and portfolio entities compliance obligations under the Commonwealth Government’s Foreign Relations (State and Territory Arrangements) Act 2020 (the Act).